EvictionLab/eviction-lab-website/content/eviction-tracking/albuquerque-nm.md

 American Community Survey (ACS) data allow us to categorize neighborhoods by their racial/ethnic majority: White, Black, Latinx, or Other/None.
 In this barplot, we show the distribution of eviction filings over the last year by neighborhood racial/ethnic majority.

-When you toggle the figure to see data relative to average, comparisons are being drawn—within the same set of neighborhoods defined by racial/ethnic majority—between filings over the last six months and average filings in 2017–2019.<sup>1</sup>
+When you toggle the figure to see data relative to average, comparisons are being drawn—within the same set of neighborhoods defined by racial/ethnic majority—between filings over the last year and average filings in 2017–2019.<sup>1</sup>

 1. Eviction filing data for Bernalillo County are provided by the [New Mexico Administrative Office of the Courts](https://www.nmcourts.gov/).
 Historical averages cover 2017-2019.
 2. Statistics rely on imputation of race/ethnicity and gender based on defendant names and addresses.
 A complete description of this process can be found in the [ETS methods page](https://evictionlab.org/eviction-tracking/methods/).